apachecn/geeksforgeeks-dsal-zh/docs/find-whether-path-two-cells-matrix.md

     else:
         print("NO")

-# Method for checking boundries
+# Method for checking boundaries
 def isSafe(i, j, matrix):

     if (i >= 0 and i < len(matrix) and